charlessnider/quantum_cuda_toolkit/README.md

 uses a lot of cuBLAS, cuSolver.

-ultimately will start putting together algorithms, eg cuda based dmrg
+ultimately will start putting together algorithms, eg cuda based dmrg as practice in both cuda and dmrg

 no promises how good or standard anything is, i'm self taught in both cuda and c++.